earthstar-project/earthstar-docs/docs/reference/earthstar-specification.md

 ### Content

 The `content` field contains arbitrary utf-8 encoded data.
-If the data is not valid utf-8, the document is still considered valid but the library may return an error when trying to access the document.
-(TODO: is this the best way to handle invalid utf-8?)
+If the data is not valid utf-8, the document is still considered valid but the library's behavior is undefined when trying to access the content.

+The `content` field may be an empty string.
+In fact, the recommended way to remove data from Earthstar is to overwrite the document with a new one which has `content = ""`.
+Documents with empty-string content SHOULD be considered to be "deleted" and therefore omitted from some query results so that apps don't see them.
+This depends on context; when syncing documents it's important to sync the "deleted" documents too because they act as tombstones.

+The maximum length of the content field is 4 million bytes (4,000,000 bytes).
+This is measured as "bytes when encoded as utf-8", not naive string length.

 To store raw binary data in a utf-8 string, apps SHOULD encode it as base64.
 In this case apps SHOULD put a file extension on the path that's well-known to be a binary format.
 If you don't know what file extension to choose, use `.b64`.